 If you’re interested in taking a tour of the San Antonio River Walk, there are a number of options.
 Many of these tours also include other sights in San Antonio beyond the river walk.

-- A San Antonio Ghost tour.
-San Antonio has it’s fair share of paranormal goings on, and a good way to learn about these is with a ghost tour of the city.
-There’s also a Segway ghost tour.
+- A San Antonio Ghost and Murder Walk tour.
+San Antonio has its fair share of paranormal goings on, and a good way to learn about these is with a ghost tour of the city.

-- A combination river cruise and Hop on Hop off bus ticket for the city.
-This two in one ticket will let you experience a lovely river cruise, plus get around the city in an open top bus.
-You can also purchase a ticket for the Hop on Hop off bus by itself of course, and use it to get to different parts of the river walk.
+- A combination trolley tour and river cruise ticket for the city.
+This two-in-one ticket will let you experience a lovely river cruise, plus get around the city on a narrated trolley tour.
+You can also purchase a ticket for the hop on hop off trolley tour by itself of course, and use it to get to different parts of the river walk.

 As you can see, there are a number of tour options which include the San Antonio River Walk!